 - National Security Agency (NSA) intelligence gathering tactics may scare international businesses out of working with US based technology companies.

-- Essentially when the core business lies on data sharing and collaboration, it becomes even more problematic as the data security becomes a question mark for international firm.
+- Essentially when the core business lies on data sharing and collaboration, it becomes even more problematic as the data security becomes a question mark for an international firm.

 - Aaron Levie suggested that if this occurs, then as a cloud provider they have to build business country by country with completely different operations and facilities and services.